 - Rice milk

 - And many others.

 Some of these milk alternatives are fortified and include nutrients that you may not otherwise be able to get from plants.

 However, if you are following a vegetarian diet, it is recommended to include dairy.
 Not only do dairy products add more protein to your diet, which is challenging to source solely from plants, but they also provide necessary vitamins and nutrients that you won’t get from a meatless diet.

 Best Vegetarian Dishes with Dairy

-Sure, you still can’t eat a cheeseburger on a vegetarian diet, but you can still add cream, cheese, milk, butter, and plenty of others to add the same flavor and richness to your favorite meatless recipes.
+You still can’t eat a cheeseburger on a vegetarian diet, but you can still add cream, cheese, milk, butter, and many others to add the same flavor and richness to your favorite meatless recipes.